Published on 4/18/2022, 5:26:00 PM

 Handgun on Person

 These charges are misdemeanors; however they typically carry the potential for an active jail sentence, even for a first time offender.
-A first time offender faces a maximum of three years of active jail time.
+A first time offender faces a maximum of five years of active jail time.
 If a person has a prior conviction for wearing, carrying, or transporting a handgun, then they face increased penalties.

 If the gun is loaded, a person may also have charges of: